 Understanding the Critical Components of Marketing Campaign ROI

 Marketing campaign programs are significantly more diversified than ever before.
 A campaign marketing initiatives can influence online and in-store sales by supporting the business's needs (e.g., quantifiable returns) and for their customers (e.g., perceived value, relevance, brand recognition, engagement).
+In a recent study in 2024, 47% marketers reported they struggle to measure marketing ROI across multiple channels (link).
 At Insight Que Solutions, we believe in simplifying the marketing campaign to drive efficiency and effectiveness for our clients.

 Marketing ROI